weiyadi/dlm_sgp/README.md

 ```console
 python ./conjugate/script.py --dataset sine --seed 0 --inducing 20 --method joint-log-dlm --reg 1.0 --num_samples 10
 ```
-and an example for automatically select regularization:
+and an example for automatically selecting regularization:
 ```console
 python ./conjugate/script.py --dataset sine --n_train 100 --seed 0 --inducing 20 --method joint-log-dlm \
 --auto_select_reg
 ```
+For fixed regularization, the training loss during optimization is printed; For automatically selecting regularization, performance on validate dataset and the best regularization parameter is printed.
+For both cases, the performance on test dataset is printed.

 ### Demonstration of Nonconjugate Cases
-A simple cosine dataset is created with 1000 data points for training and 200 for testing.
+A simple cosine dataset is created for demonstration.
+You can implement the `load_dataset` in `./nonconjugate/script.py`.
+`--dataset` sets the data we would like to use, default is the 'toy' which uses the toy cosine dataset;
+`--n_train` sets the number of training examples;
+`--n_test` sets the number of testing examples;
 `--seed` sets the random seed;
 `--inducing` sets the number of inducing inputs;
 `--likelihood` sets the likelihood type, i.e. `binary`, `poisson_exp`(Poisson likelihood with log link function) or